 The members of the EU pool their sovereignty by taking joint decisions through shared institutions such as the European Parliament, which is elected by the EU citizens, and the European Council, which represents national governments.
 They decide on the basis of proposals from the European Commission, which represents the interests of the EU as a whole.

-On 1 January 2017, Malta took over the rotating EU Council Presidency from Slovakia.
-Malta will lead and coordinate member states’ work until the end of June 2017.
-The Mediterranean country will lead the Council's negotiations on the audiovisual legislative framework, ePrivacy and other digital files.
+On 01 July 2017, Estonia took over the rotating EU Council Presidency from Malta.
+Estonia will lead and coordinate member states’ work until the end 2017.
+The Baltic country will focus on free data flows initiative, eprivacy and other digital files.
 Find the full programme here.

 The European Parliament represents the interests of EU citizens and is the only EU institution which is directly elected.
 The Parliament holds its plenary sessions in Strasbourg and additional “mini-sessions” in Brussels.
 The Parliament is organised in seven political groups (dependent on the political affiliation of the members of the Parliament), as well as in 20 specialised committees which do the preparatory work for plenary sessions.